tonypioneer/Trust-Indicator/Documents/Tech Stack/README.md

 |(3) The server side helps efficiently load webpages for users, improving the user experience. |(3) Avoid the server side may not be compatible with third-party JavaScript code|

-Aslo, after our team members carefully compared the advantages of establishing server side and not having server-side, creating a stable, fast, and standalone web version of the spelling game tool would be a primary purpose of our team, thereby we are concerned that ability to load web pages quickly while the user was playing spelling games to make the user experience better.
+Aslo, after our team members carefully compared the advantages of establishing server side and not having server-side, creating a stable, fast, and standalone web version would be a primary purpose of our team, thereby we are concerned that ability to load web pages quickly while the user was playing spelling games to make the user experience better.
 Oppositely, we may not be interested in debugging the web pages that crashed due to frequent server requests as the utilization of our server in this project is limited to the establishment and update of the database